Citizen Zuck: The making of Facebook's Mark Zuckerberg

 (Listed on Mark Zuckerberg's Facebook profile under "Favorite Quotes")

-A few years ago, Mark Zuckerberg and his wife, Priscilla Chan, walked into Yuriy's Barber Shop, a four-chair parlor with a blue awning over the doorway and a neon "open" sign buzzing in the window.
-The shop sits in a brick building at the end of Cedar Street, one of the main drags in Dobbs Ferry, New York.
+There's a story about Mark Zuckerberg visiting his hometown of Dobbs Ferry, New York: A few years ago, he and his wife, Priscilla Chan, allegedly walked into Yuriy's Barber Shop, a four-chair parlor with a blue awning over the doorway and a neon "open" sign buzzing in the window.
+The shop sits in a brick building at the end of Cedar Street, one of the main drags in town.

-Zuckerberg, who grew up in the sleepy town about 25 miles north of New York City, was visiting from California.
-But he made time to pop in and say hello to Yuriy Katayev, the man who cut his hair when he was in high school.
-Katayev, a 50-year-old immigrant from Uzbekistan, was excited to see his old regular.
-He asked Dobbs Ferry's most famous son about -- What else? -- Facebook.
+Zuckerberg, who grew up in the sleepy town about 25 miles north of New York City, was supposedly visiting from California.
+Yuriy Katayev, who claims to have been his high school barber, says he was excited to see his old regular.
+The 50-year-old immigrant from Uzbekistan tells me he asked Dobbs Ferry's most famous son about -- What else? -- Facebook.

-Then, turning to the kind of honest, unfiltered talk that's typically shared in barber shops around the world, Zuckerberg got even more candid.
-"It's not easy to control now -- because it's too much," Katayev recalls Facebook's co-founder telling him.
+"It's not easy to control now -- because it's too much," Katayev tells me Zuckerberg said.
 "It's too big."

+Great story, but Zuckerberg says it's not true.
+Three days after telling Zuckerberg's representatives that we'd spoken to his barber, Zuckerberg says he doesn't know Katayev and never visited his barbershop.
+Katayev, who proudly posed for photos in his shop, swears the visit really happened.

+Which shows how much Facebook's chairman and chief executive gets caught up in his own version of fake news.

-Little did Zuckerberg know how prescient those words would be.
-Last week, Facebook's chairman and chief executive took center stage on Capitol Hill to be grilled by US lawmakers over how he and the world's biggest social network have screwed up.
+And fake news was one of the issues that drew Zuckerberg to Capitol Hill last week, where he was grilled by US lawmakers over how he and the world's biggest social network have screwed up.
 Facebook, Zuckerberg now admits, has become a tool for hate groups who use the platform to harass and intimidate, and for state actors like Russia to manipulate opinion through false news with the aim of interfering with elections, including the 2016 US presidential race.

 Just in the past month, Facebook has been hammered for the Cambridge Analytica scandal, in which it mishandled users' data by being, in its own words, "naive" about how others could exploit the personal information Facebook collects on its 2.2 billion users.
 That info is its main currency.
 Knowing your age, location, likes, interests and other personal data allows it to target lucrative ads on your news feed.
 It's also why Zuckerberg, 33, is now the fifth richest person in the world, with a net worth of about $71 billion.